reflex-media/lesgo-docs/docs/getting-started/configurations/environment-variables.md

 AWS_ACCOUNT_ID=
 ```

 There are other environment variables that may be required.
-However, this is dependent on the modules being used.
+This will be mentioned on the modules being used.